2015 Ukrainian Football Amateur League: Finals

-The finals were decided to take place in the Odessa Oblast.
-Teams of Group A will play in the city of Odessa (Ivan Stadium and Chornomorets Training Base), while teams of Group B will play in Sarata Raion, the village of Zorya (Tropanets Stadium) and the town of Sarata (Sport Complex).
+The finals were decided to take place in the Odesa Oblast in September 13-19 with group stage matches in September 13-17 and the final on September 19.
+Teams of Group A played in the city of Odesa (Ivan Stadium and Chornomorets Training Base), while teams of Group B played in Sarata Raion, the village of Zorya (Tropanets Stadium) and the town of Sarata (Sport Complex).
+Later the final game was postponed and took place in Kyiv instead of Zorya village.